getodk/docs/odk1-src/index.rst

 ..
-Open Data Kit documentation master file, created by sphinx-quickstart on Wed May 24 09:46:59 2017.
+ODK documentation master file, created by sphinx-quickstart on Wed May 24 09:46:59 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.